MERT-CKR/Sky-Instrument-Player/README.md

 ### If you have downloaded the application, you can also test it on [Sky Music Nightly](https://specy.github.io/skyMusic/) without the game.

 #### To run the program:
-* Ensure that Python is installed on your computer.
+* Ensure that [Python](www.python.org) is installed on your computer.
 ### You need to install the following libraries:
 * pandas
 * keyboard

+paste the fallowing codes to your terminal (CMD)

 ```cmd
 pip install pandas